You probably don’t know Ornette Coleman.

 - And if you’re comfortable – ideally very comfortable – bend or break the rules.
 You know the upsides and the downsides and won’t be surprised if you get egg on your face.

-Thank you for reading!
-If you enjoyed this article, join 8500+ subscribers who read my 2-minute weekly email, where I send you links to the smartest financial content I find online every week.
-You can read past newsletters before signing up.
+First – If you enjoyed this article, join 1000’s of subscribers who read Jesse’s free weekly email, where he send you links to the smartest financial content I find online every week.
+100% free, unsubscribe anytime.